jengalas/bwaf-bbw/_emerging-leaders/vision-voice-value.md

       <p>Christopher Bishop is a TEDx speaker, ex-IBMer, former touring rock
       musician, future workplace consultant, deep tech emcee, quantum podcast host, and university guest lecturer on the future of work.
-A nonlinear multimodal careerist, he has had eight so far.</p><p>Based on his own atypical career path, Chris developed a lecture and workshop titled “How to succeed at jobs that don’t exist yet” designed to enable today’s learners to successfully navigate the twenty-first century’s global borderless workplace.
-He regularly delivers Future Career lectures and workshops at prestigious universities including NYU Stern School of Business, Georgetown, Columbia, and the London School of Economics as well as in corporate settings, providing insight on the business and career implications of bleeding-edge technologies.</p>
+A nonlinear multimodal careerist, he has had eight so far.
+Based on his own atypical career path, Chris developed a lecture and workshop titled “How to succeed at jobs that don’t exist yet” designed to enable today’s learners to successfully navigate the twenty-first century’s global borderless workplace.
+He regularly delivers Future Career lectures and workshops at prestigious universities including NYU Stern School of Business, Georgetown, Columbia, and the London School of Economics as well as in corporate settings, providing insight on the business and career implications of bleeding-edge technologies.</p><p></p>
     time-location:
       line-1: Thursday, October 30, 6:00-8:00PM
       line-2: TBA